Gymnocanthus pistilliger

 Gymnocanthus pistilliger, the threaded sculpin, is a species of marine ray-finned fish belonging to the family Cottidae, the typical sculpins.
 This species occurs in the northern Pacific Ocean.

 Taxonomy

 Gymnocanthus pistilliger was first formally described as Cottus pistilliger in 1815 by the German zoologist Peter Simon Pallas with the type locality given as Unalaska Island and Port Avatsch.
-In 1829 the French zoologist Georges Cuvier described a new species, Cottus ventralis, from Kamchatka and in 1839 the English zoologist William John Swainson classified this taxon within the monospecific genus Gymnocanthus.
+In 1829 the French zoologist Georges Cuvier described a new species, Cottus ventralis, from Kamchatka and in 1839 the English zoologist William Swainson classified this taxon within the monospecific genus Gymnocanthus.
 Cuvier's C. ventralis has since been regarded as a synonym of Pallas's C. pistilliger.
 The specific name pistilliger means "to bear pistils", a reference to the axillary papillae of the males.

 Description

 Gymnocanthus pistilliger has dorsal fins supported by between 9 and 11 spines and between 13 and 16 soft rays while the anal fin has 14 to 18 soft rays.
 There are a small number of bony plates typically found along the median line of the space between the eyes.
 There is no cirrhus above the eye in adults.
 There are three pairs of bony tubercles on the back of the head.
 The cleithrum does not have a well developed spines.
 The males have flattened cirri on the axil of the pectoral fin.
 The maximum published total length is 28 cm, although 19.5 cm is more typical.